 In the Name of Allah, Ar-Rahman Ar-Rahim,

-Recently I was asked a question by a good old friend whom I haven’t seen in a long time.
+This summer, I was asked a question by a good old friend who I hadn’t seen in a long time.
 He wrote via WhatsApp,

 “…may Allaah increase you and us in beneficial knowledge and implementation of that knowledge.
 Aameen.